Departments - Public Works

 Vehicle maintenance is another responsibility of the Public Works Department that saves Moon Township thousands of dollars annually.
 Employees of the Public Works Department perform routine and specialized maintenance work on police department vehicles, township-owned trucks and cars, and vehicles used for road work and construction projects.

-The Public Works Department offers Tree Limb Drop Off year round.
-Drop off is open at Downes Fire Station located near the intersection of Beaver Grade Road and Ewing Road between 9 a.m. - 4 p.m.
-Saturday & Sunday.
+The Public Works Department offers tree limb dropoff year round at Downes Fire Station located near the intersection of Beaver Grade Road and Ewing Road between 9 a.m. and 4 p.m. on Saturdays and Sundays.
 Tree branches should not exceed six feet in length and four inches in diameter and should not be bundled or tied.
-The township asks that residents do not discard of any materials at the composting site after hours unless special arrangements have been made with the township.
-To schedule a drop off during non-operating hours contact the Moon Township Administration Office at 412-262-1700.
+Residents dropping off waste or picking up compost or wood chips outside of these hours are asked to notify Public Works by calling 412.262.1700.

 The Department of Public Works prepares for winter by ordering salt and getting their vehicles ready to take care of snow removal and winter maintenance throughout the Township.
 In the event of snowfall, Public Works crews will be on the roads to salt and plow by 4:30 a.m. on weekdays and 8 a.m. on weekends.